LotusiaStewardship/lotus-lib/docs/MUSIG2_IMPLEMENTATION_PLAN.md

 ## Conclusion

-Implementing MuSig2 for lotus-lib is feasible and valuable:
+Implementing MuSig2 for lotus-sdk is feasible and valuable:

 ### ✅ Feasibility